 Some people apply for disability and also earn a small amount of income on the side.
 Perhaps you might not be able to work full-time, but you can sell the occasional item on eBay.
 The SSA looks at this income to determine your eligibility.
 Your income needs to fall beneath a certain maximum in order to be eligible.
 That exact amount changes year-to-year.

 When applying for disability insurance, you should speak with an attorney, and the sooner the better.
 An attorney only receives a small portion of your past-due benefits, so the sooner you get approved, the more you save.
 SSDI lawyers help you navigate the very complicated application process.
-The vast majority of applications get denied the first time around, but that estimate changes for the better when you have a lawyer.
+The vast majority of applications get denied the first time around, but that estimate changes for the better when you have a qualified personal injury lawyer.
 So it’s within everyone’s best interest that you not go it alone.

 Thanks to our friends and contributors from Darrell Castle & Associates, PLLC for their insight into the SSDI application process.